mabackma/flutter_application/README.md

 1. A favorite wordpair can be removed from favorites view.
 2. The order of the words in wordpair can be switched.

-You can download the app from https://github.com/mabackma/flutter_application/blob/master/app-release.apk
+You can download the Android version of the app from https://github.com/mabackma/flutter_application/blob/master/app-release.apk

 # flutter_application